panzerdp/voca/.github/CONTRIBUTING.md

 * *Steps to reproduce:* a step by step scenario how to reproduce the problem
 * *Technical details:* useful info like browser type and version, Operating system, NodeJS version and other

 Suggesting new features is welcomed :clap:.
-In the meantime please provide detailed description what value it brings and possible use cases.
+Additionally to your idea, please provide detailed description what value it brings and possible use cases.

 ### Creating pull requests
 Pull requests are great :+1:.
 When contributing to this repository, please **first discuss the change** you wish to make via issue, email to [dmitri@rainsoft.io](email), or any other method with the owners of this repository before making a change.